Meet Our Team | Equilibrium Therapy Group

 • Adults

-Being human is complex—and often incredibly hard.
-We all deserve support and a space where we can be honest, vulnerable, and work toward navigating life with more strength, resilience, and self compassion.
+Clinical Mental Health Counseling AssociateHi, I’m Sarah.
+Being human is complex and often incredibly hard.
+We all deserve support and a space where we can be honest, vulnerable, and move through life with greater strength, resilience, and self-compassion.

 My work is grounded in the belief that healing happens in relationships, whether that’s the relationship we have with ourselves, with others, or within our communities.
 I’m especially interested in helping clients build meaningful connections that reflect their core values.
-So many of us carry relational wounds—disconnection, shame, or patterns that no longer serve us—and therapy can be a powerful place to explore and shift those dynamics.
-Authentic relationships are essential to our well being, and I view this work as a collaborative process of learning to show up more fully and freely in all areas of life.
+Many of us carry relational wounds that are disconnection, shame, or patterns that no longer serve us, and therapy can be a powerful place to explore and shift those dynamics.
+I view this process as collaborative, focused on helping you show up more fully and freely in all areas of life.

-I take a trauma informed, integrative approach that draws from multiple therapeutic modalities to meet each person’s unique needs.
+I take a trauma-informed, integrative approach, drawing from multiple therapeutic modalities to meet your unique needs.
 I work with individuals across the lifespan, including older adults navigating aging, identity shifts, grief, regret, or changes in intimacy and relationships.
-I'm also especially passionate about sex therapy and work with individuals, couples, and polycules around a wide range of concerns.
+I’m especially passionate about sex therapy and support individuals, couples, and polycules around a wide range of relational and sexual concerns.

 Focus Areas / Modalities / Populations: